umapraseeda/fw-nrfconnect-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 Before building and running the sample, complete the following steps:

 1. Select the device you plan to test.
 #.
-Select the LwM2M server for testing and register the device on it.
+Select the LwM2M server for testing.
-   You can also optionally enable notifications for the resources so that the server actively monitors the resources.
 #.
 Setup the LwM2M server by completing the steps listed in :ref:`server_setup_lwm2m`.
    This step retrieves the server address and the security tag that will be needed during the next steps.
 #. :ref:`server_addr_PSK`.